DeliangFan/deliangfan.github.io/_posts/2013-10-18-理解nova-api的WSGI框架.markdown

 - site – WSGI application function.
 - log – File-like object that logs should be written to.
 If not specified, sys.stderr is used.
 - environ – Additional parameters that go into the environ dictionary of every request.
-- protocol – Protocol class.
-Deprecated.
-- custom_pool – A custom GreenPool instance which is used to spawn client green threads.
-If this is supplied, max_size is ignored.
-- log_format – A python format string that is used as the template to generate log lines.
-The following values can be formatted into it: client_ip, date_time, request_line, status_code, body_length, wall_seconds.
-The default is a good example of how to use it.

 ## Eventlet.spawn